luismond/tm2tb/README.md

 ## Installation

-1. After cloning the repository, navigate to your desired location, create a virtual environment and install the requirements:
+1. Navigate to your desired location, clone the repository, create a virtual environment and install the requirements:

 ```
 pip install -r requirements.txt